-If withdrawals are made and not used for for a qualified expense, the deductions must be added back to Iowa taxable income and adjusted annually for inflation.
-Additionally, the earnings part of the non-qualified withdrawal may be subject to a 10 percent federal penalty tax on top of federal income tax.
-A great alternative to non-qualified withdrawals if the student doesn’t end up going to or paying for school, is transferring the money to another eligible beneficiary’s 529 account.
+If withdrawals are made and not used for a qualified expense, the deductions must be added back to Iowa taxable income and adjusted annually for inflation.
+Additionally, the earnings part of the non-qualified withdrawal may be subject to a 10% federal penalty tax on top of federal income tax.
+A great alternative to non-qualified withdrawals if the student doesn’t end up going to or paying for school is transferring the money to another eligible beneficiary’s 529 account.

 Who Can be a 529 Plan Beneficiary?

 Your school years may be far behind you, but you can set up a 529 for any beneficiary.
 The only requirements are that the prospective or current student must be a U.S. citizen or resident alien with a valid Social Security number or other taxpayer ID number.
 The student doesn’t have to reside in Iowa or be related to you in any way.
 So, you could set-up a 529 for your niece, but also your friend’s son whom you’ve known since he was little…even if he lives in another state!